A selection from…

 The following industrial era was much more focused on making products and saw the rise of the more restrained corporations that we would recognize today.
 Ones focused on production, sales, marketing and innovation.
 Less involved in putting hits on business opponents.

-It’s certainly true that the growth of the United States as a nation, mirroring the growth of the Company was no accident.
-This was an immense country requiring the construction of vast infrastructure and the Company was the perfect entity to be able to accomplish just that.
+It’s true that the growth of the United States as a nation, mirroring the growth of the Company was no accident.
+This was an immense country requiring the construction of vast infrastructure and the Company was the perfect entity to accomplish just that.

 In this new environment where physical distance played a part and as productivity levels grew, new forms of management and structure were required to drive these new business engines.
 Traditional hierarchies and structures were put in place to manage the accelerated production needs of the modern company.